shuckc/pytexalarm/hardware/README.md

 ## Communications
 I've wired up the com ports on the board to GPIO pins.
-COM1 gets the 'hardware' UART on the PI, since it is used for the Wincom connections which are fairly high baud and need to be resillient.
+COM1 gets the 'hardware' UART on the PI, since it is used for the UDL connections which need to be resillient.
 The others are bit-banged on general IO pins using the pigpio libraries emulated uart.

     Pannel                                    Raspberry Pi